antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ## Data split

+In this section we split the data into training and testing parts.
+The split is stratified per DSL.

+We categorize the DSL commands according to their DSL:

 ```perl6
 srand(83);
 my %splitGroups = @wCommands.categorize({ $_.value });
 %splitGroups>>.elems
 ```

+Here we split each category with the ratio 0.75 (using the function `take-drop` from ["Data::Reshapers"](https://raku.land/zef:antononcube/Data::Reshapers), [AAp3]):

 ```perl6
 my %split = %splitGroups.map( -> $g { $g.key => %( ['training', 'testing'] Z=> take-drop($g.value.pick(*), 0.75)) });
 %split>>.elems
 ```

+Here we aggregate the training and testing parts for each category and show the corresponding sizes:

 ```perl6
 my %split2;